vigbav36/idea-share/README.md

 # Idea Share

-A web application that enables sharing ideas and collaboration
+A Django web application that enables sharing ideas and collaboration